drewrwilson/lestandsjs/README.md

  * Run `npm install`
  * Run `npm start`

+Note: since they're on different branches you can't really run both at the same time.
+The way I do it is I deploy the backend to heroku and run the frontend locally.

-If you want your local frontend to consume your local backend, you need to update the references to the api in the frontend code.
+And if you want your local frontend to consume your the backend that you deployed, you need to update the references to the api in the frontend code.
 But don't commit those changes to the github repo, ok? :)

 # How can I help?
 ## Report a bug or suggest a feature